 In front of the seat, you find the Apartment-wide ottoman.
 You can use it as a footrest when watching TV, or it can be used as an additional chair when you want to dine with a companion.
-The ottoman can also be opened up to become a separate 80.5 inches (205 cm) long fully flat bed.
-When want to sleep, flight attendants will offer a turn-down service: the ottoman will be flattened out into a bed, and the flight attendant will cover it with a decent mattress, duvet, cotton sheets and two pillows.
+The ottoman can also be opened up to become a separate 80.5 inches (205 cm) long fully flatbed.
+When you want to sleep, flight attendants will offer a turn-down service: the ottoman will be flattened out into a bed, and the flight attendant will cover it with a decent mattress, duvet, cotton sheets, and two pillows.
 If you are traveling in one of the interconnecting Apartments, then you can lower the divider and enjoy the comfort of a double bed.

 What are the best First Class seats on Etihad Airways’ Airbus A380?

 If you are traveling with a partner, then choose 2 adjoining Apartments that can become one space when lowering the divider in between them: 3A & 4A, 3K & 4K, or 1H & 2H.
-If you like to look out of the window, then choose one of the Apartments where the seat is located right next to the window: 3A, 3K, 4A or 4K.
+If you like to look out of the window, then choose one of the Apartments where the seat is located right next to the window: 3A, 3K, 4A, or 4K.

 What are the worst First Class seats on Etihad Airways’ Airbus A380?

-If you don’t like to be seated in a rear facing seat then avoid Apartments H1, 3A, 3K, 5C and 5 H.
+If you don’t like to be seated in a rear-facing seat, then avoid Apartments H1, 3A, 3K, 5C, and 5 H.

 Etihad’s First Class amenity kits are inspired by the rich heritage and artistry of the Emirati people.
 The bag itself is empty as all the toiletries are already placed in small cabinets alongside the lit make-up mirror.
-Here, you will find fragrances from New York brand Le Labo – Bergamote 22, including hand balm, lip balm, facial moisturiser and a refreshing towelette.
-Dental kits, socks, eyeshades, earplugs, mints, pillow mist and pulse point oil are also provided.
+Here, you will find fragrances from New York brand Le Labo – Bergamote 22, including hand balm, lip balm, facial moisturizer, and a refreshing towelette.
+Dental kits, socks, eyeshades, earplugs, mints, pillow mist, and pulse point oil are also provided.
 First Class passengers also get a black pajama and slippers.

 Food In Your First Class Apartment